hamishwillee/hamishwillee.github.io/_posts/2014-06-03-welcome-to-my-jekyll-blog.markdown

 This is the approach I used!

 The [Jekyll QuickStart](http://jekyllrb.com/docs/quickstart/) shows how to create your own default blog using the 'Jekyll new' command and start a local server to browse it.
-The main problem with this default blog is that it is missing many of the features you would commonly expect: *social widgets*, *tags*, *search*, *anayltics*, and most importantly, the ability to add *comments*.
+The main problem with this default blog is that it is missing many of the features you would commonly expect: *social widgets*, *tags*, *search*, *analytics*, and most importantly, the ability to add *comments*.
 While the CSS does have basic support for mobile layouts, and is simple enough to understand, this is not a particularly inspiring theme.

 In my opinion you can choose not to enable comments (though these are possibly the [easiest feature to add](http://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions)) but social plugins are a necessity.
 Adding all the features took me much longer to set up than [the single day suggested in this article](http://erjjones.github.io/blog/How-I-built-my-blog-in-one-day/), mostly because I spent so long modifying the CSS to get additional features to lay out the way I wanted.